symeig/zle-cpp/README.md

    ```
    docker build -t mplapack-zle:latest .
    ```
-   This process may take a long time, as it downloads and installs all dependencies, including building both MPLAPACK and ZLE.
+   This process may take a long time, as it downloads, builds, and installs all dependencies, including MPLAPACK.

 ## Usage With Example File